yusufaine/cs3103-gocrawler/example/README.md

       1. Similar to `explorer` but limited to the same host as the seed URL
    3. `tianalyser`
       1. Similar to `sitemapper` but limited to Liquipedia (liquipedia.net), and path must contain "/dota2/the_internationals"
+      2. The breakdown of the number of players and teams from each country and region for each year

 ### `explorer`